DAY ONE (Saturday)

 16:00 – All courses close

 Courses are planned using the Harvey Mourne Mountains map 1:25000 scale.
-Every competitor is advised to be in possession of this map which is available from Jackson Sports, Harvey’s and most good outdoor pursuits shops and online stores.
+Every competitor is advised to be in possession of this map which is available from Harvey Maps and most good outdoor pursuits shops and online stores.

 A bit of advice for newcomers to the sport – keep your rucksack as light as possible.!!